Last Updated on November 13, 2021 by Editor

 EAT: The Shops at Queens Crossing

-The Shops at Queens Crossing offers everything from delicious dim sum and bubble tea to high-end contemporary Asian fare.
-This inexplicably includes an Asian fascination with upscale French pastry.
-Paris Baguette is generally swamped at all times.
+The Shops at Queens Crossing offer everything from delicious dim sum and bubble tea to high-end contemporary Asian fare.
+This inexplicably includes an Asian fascination with upscale French pastry, Paris Baguette is generally swamped at all times.

 Do you like lamb?
 Do you enjoy hot-pot cuisine?
 Then, you’ll love this spot next to Applebee’s in the Skyview Mall – one of just two Little Lambs in the USA (the other is in Boston).